![]() | ![]() | ![]() |

 -Tom Robbins, Skinny Legs and All

-Duncan has a new interview on the podcast Hamlet to Hamilton: Exploring Verse Drama.
+Duncan was interviewed on the podcast Hamlet to Hamilton: Exploring Verse Drama, about his work in verse theatre.
 Nearly four hours of geeking out about iambic pentameter as used in theatre writing, with examples from Duncan's body of work.
 Check it out on Spotify or wherever your podcasts are found!